Vectorize (Vector Database)

 Metadata filtering

-In addition to providing an input vector to your query, you can also filter by vector metadata associated with every vector.
-Query results only include vectors that match filter criteria, meaning that filter is applied first, and topK results are taken from the filtered set.
+Query results will only include vectors that match the filter criteria, meaning that filter is applied first, and the topK results are taken from the filtered set.

-By using metadata filtering to limit the scope of a query, you can filter by specific customer IDs, tenant, product category or any other metadata you associate with your vectors.
+Metadata filtering allows you to query specific subsets of your data.
+You can filter by specific customer IDs, tenant, product category or any other metadata index you have configured.

 Create metadata indexes

-Metadata indexes are all managed within the metadataIndexes object within your index configuration in nuxt.config.ts.
+Metadata indexes are configured within the metadataIndexes object within your index configuration in nuxt.config.ts.

 nuxt.config.ts